rsharpe1/maxfiresec123/printnode_base/README.rst

 |

+* 2.1.8 (2022-02-25)
+    - Fixed regression caused by new feature related to workstations printing

+* 2.1.7 (2022-02-23)
+    - Add possibility to link printers to workstations
+    - Convert print job ID to text (to provide compatibility with 64 bits PrintNode IDs)
+    - Improve layout of Direct Print Settings page
+    - Improve tests to mute catched errors in logs when running tests
+    - Improve Print Labels wizard: take printer from "User Rules" (if exists)

 * 2.1.6 (2022-01-20)
     - Improve module logic to work with PrintNode subaccounts functionality
     - Add new scenario: Print Package on Put in Pack